kady-z/REST-API/README.md

 This repository contains REST API for practice.
+I have created this repository to practice the concepts i have learned.